geneichinose/Practical_Application_Assignment_11.1/README.md

 2. Revisit the dataset in a few years to see if there is an increase in value for fuel efficient vehicles due to gas inflation.

 3. Understand why the model has more misfit for newer used cars (1 to 2 years old).
+As above, it is possible that the Covid-19 pandemic has injected some nonlinearity to the used car market with supply chain issues.
 Improving prediction can help pricing newer used cars which will have more value.